mariadb-corporation/mariadb-connector-j/documentation/Failover-and-high-availability.md

 #Specifics for Amazon Aurora

 Amazon Aurora is a Master/Slaves cluster composed of one master instance with a maximum of 15 slave instances.
 Amazon Aurora includes automatic promotion of a slave instance in case of the master instance failing.
-The MariaDB connector/J implementation for Aurora is specific to handle this automatic failover.
+The MariaDB connector/J implementation for Aurora is specific to handle this automatic failover.<br/>

+To permit development/integration on a single-node cluster, only one host can be defined.
+In this case, the driver behaves as for the configuration **failover**.

 ##Aurora failover implementation
 Aurora failover management steps :